 The value list notation shall not be used for setting values of union types.

 At most one of the union alternatives can be declared as the default alternative by using the @default modifier before the type of the alternative.
 For unions with a default alternative, special type compatibility rules apply (see clause 6.3.2.4) which allow using the union value as compatible with the type of the default alternative.
 Therefore, the assignment notation does not have to be used to denote a value of the union type if the union's default alternative is to be chosen.
 Also, the default alternative selection does not have to be used to access the default alternative, if it is chosen.

+Restrictions

+In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

+If the default alternative is of a record or set type, identifiers of fields of the record or set type and identifiers of alternatives of the union type containing the default alternative shall be distinct.

+If the default alternative is of a union type, identifiers of alternatives of this union type and identifiers of alternatives of the union type containing the default alternative shall be distinct.

+The @default alternative shall not be of the anytype.

 EXAMPLE 2:

-type union MyUnionTypeWithDefault
+type union MyDefaultUnionType

 {